How to Change or Disable Touchpad Single-finger Scrolling Side in Windows 11

 You can change or disable the single-finger scrolling side in Windows 11 to prevent accidental page jumps.

-Many users find the default behavior, often enabled for touchpads like Elan or Synaptics, leads to unintentional scrolling.
+Many people find the default way it works, which is often set for touchpads like Elan or Synaptics, leads to accidental scrolling.

-By adjusting this, you stop unwanted movements and set the scrolling zone to a more comfortable position for your grip.
+This adjustment stops those unwanted movements and lets you set the scrolling zone to a spot that feels better for your hand.

 Precision Touchpad vs. Legacy Touchpad